krademaker/umcu_internship/Single-Cell/README.md

 _TO-DO: Details of approach_

 ### Scripts
+* **plot_metrics_10x_genomics.py** - Script to plot metrics of the 10x Genomics mouse brain dataset, such as distribution of counts per cell, distribution of genes per cell and percentage of mitochondrial DNA per cell.
+Generated plots are useful when deciding on QC thresholds.
 * **qc_restructure_10x_genomics.py** - Script for QC and restructuring of 10x Genomics mouse brain scRNA-seq data.
 _TO-DO: Details of scripts_